zoezou2015/text2math/readme.md

-# The StatNLP Semantic Parser Version 0.2-n
+# The StatNLP Semantic Parser

-Code for the AAAI-17 paper: Semantic Parsing with Neural Hybrid Trees.
-This code implements a neural, discriminative hybrid tree framework for semantic parsing.
+Code for the: Text2Math: End-to-end Parsing Text into Math Expressions

 ## Installation

-This code has been tested on Amazon AWS `r3.8xlarge` instance and AMI `ami-b36981d8`.
-Follow the instructions below to install dependencies.

 Java 1.8